allenai/openscilm/README.md

 you'll see a message from a program called `sonar` informing you of the URL your local environment is accessible at.

+Once started, your application will be available at `http://localhost:9090`

 It might take a minute or two for your application to start, particularly if it's the first time you've executed this command.